Our goal is to share information and products that are truly helpful to renters.

 12. Ask your employer for overtime

 If you’re paid hourly, ask for another shift or extra side project.
-If you have a good relationship with your manager and your company needs extra labor, you could earn a few hundred extra dollars this week.
+If you have good relations with your manager and your company needs extra labor, you could earn a few hundred extra dollars.
 You’ll have to wait to get the extra money at the end of the pay period, but it’s guaranteed and may earn you extra points toward a future promotion, too.

 13. Deliver food